-- 1. Reduce Flat progressively to $Flat{MIN}$. $Flat{MIN} = 0.42 \times Flat8^4$.
+In parallel to this area reduction, the flat parameter can be adjusted down to $Flat{MIN} = 0.53 \times Flat8^3$ .
 Flat8 is the flat value used with jib upwind at TWS=8 kt and TWA=52 degrees.
-This remodulation of the minimum is done with the aim of giving the same amount of relative flat reduction even for boats using a certain amount of depowering already in light winds. - 2.
-Once $Flat{MIN}$ is reached reduce jib area progressively to the minimum jib area.
-(Still using $Flat = Flat{MIN}$) - 3.
-Once the Minimum jib area is reached reduce mainsail area.
-(Still using $Flat = Flat{MIN}$)
+This remodulation of the minimum is done with the aim of giving the same amount of relative flat reduction even for boats using a certain amount of depowering already in light winds.

-The de-powering scheme is based on new VPP variables ftj, and rfm working with a new5 optimization parameter RED that replaces the traditional reef parameter.
+The de-powering scheme is based on new VPP variables ftj, and rfm working with a new optimization parameter RED that replaces the traditional reef parameter.

-ftj = jib foot parameter ftj=1 full size jib, ftj=0 minimum jib rfm = is the main reduction factor, Rfm=1 full main, rfm=0 no main.
-Works like the old Reef function but on the mainsail only.
+- ftj = jib foot parameter ftj=1 full size jib, ftj=0 minimum jib - rfm = is the main+minjib reduction factor, Rfm=1 full main+minjib, rfm=0 no main+minjib.